dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3914: Respect for privacy is foundational to democracy.
+### T3914: Individual privacy and autonomy are critical values.

 |Support|
 |---|